Pioneer anomaly: Description

 Pioneer 10 and 11 were sent on missions to Jupiter and Jupiter/Saturn, respectively.
 Both spacecraft were spin-stabilised in order to keep their high-gain antennas pointed towards Earth using gyroscopic forces.
 Although the spacecraft included thrusters, after the planetary encounters they were used only for semiannual conical scanning maneuvers to track Earth in its orbit, leaving them on a long "cruise" phase through the outer Solar System.
 During this period, both spacecraft were repeatedly contacted to obtain various measurements on their physical environment, providing valuable information long after their initial missions were complete.

 Because the spacecraft were flying with almost no additional stabilization thrusts during their "cruise", it is possible to characterize the density of the solar medium by its effect on the spacecraft's motion.
 In the outer Solar System this effect would be easily calculable, based on ground-based measurements of the deep space environment.
 When these effects were taken into account, along with all other known effects, the calculated position of the Pioneers did not agree with measurements based on timing the return of the radio signals being sent back from the spacecraft.
 These consistently showed that both spacecraft were closer to the inner Solar System than they should be, by thousands of kilometres –small compared to their distance from the Sun, but nonetheless statistically significant.
 This apparent discrepancy grew over time as the measurements were repeated, suggesting that whatever was causing the anomaly was still acting on the spacecraft.

 As the anomaly grew, it appeared that the spacecraft were moving more slowly than expected.
 Measurements of the spacecraft's speed using the Doppler effect demonstrated the same thing: the observed redshift was less than expected, which meant that the Pioneers had slowed down more than expected.

 When all known forces acting on the spacecraft were taken into consideration, a very small but unexplained force remained.
 It appeared to cause an approximately constant sunward acceleration of 8.74±1.33×10^-10 m/s2 for both spacecraft.
 If the positions of the spacecraft were predicted one year in advance based on measured velocity and known forces (mostly gravity), they were actually found to be some 400 km closer to the sun at the end of the year.
-This anomaly is now believed to be accounted for by the spacecrafts' innate thermal recoil forces.
+This anomaly is now believed to be accounted for by the spacecraft's innate thermal recoil forces.